Generalized NS-algebras: Twisted Rota-Baxter operators

 \section{Twisted Rota-Baxter operators}

-In this section we recall the definition of a twisted Rota-Baxter operator and show that such an operator leads also to a $\cC$-NS-algebra.
-Recall that $\cC$ denotes the category of all algebras $(A,\mu)$ satisfying a given collection of multilinear relations $\cR_1=0$, \dots, $\cR_k=0$.
+In this section we introduce the definition of a twisted Rota-Baxter operator on a general binary algebra $(A,\mu)\in\cC$ and show in Proposition \ref{TRBNS} by using Theorem \ref{thm:general_ns} that such an operator leads also to a $\cC$-NS-algebra.
+We thereby generalize a result which was already proven in the cases of associative, Lie and Leibniz algebras, respectively in \cite{uchino}, \cite{dastwistedLie} and \cite{dasleibniz}.
+We show in Proposition \ref{prp:NS_to_TRB} that conversely every $\cC$-NS-algebra is obtained this way, thereby again generalizing a result already proven for associative, Lie and Leibniz algebras, in the cited papers.
+We deduce from it in Corollary \ref{cor:char} a characterization of $\cC$-NS-algebras, generalizing a result that was previously only known in the Leibniz algebra case \cite[Proposition 5.7]{dasleibniz}.
+As in the previous sections, $\cC$ denotes the category of all binary algebras $(A,\mu)$ satisfying a given collection of multilinear relations $\cR_1=0$, \dots, $\cR_k=0$.

 \begin{definition} Let $(A,\mu)\in\cC$, let $M$ be an $A$-bimodule, and suppose that $H$ is a 2-cocycle on~$A$ with values in $M$.
 A linear map $\fT :M\to A$ is called an \emph{$H$-twisted Rota-Baxter operator (on~$M$)} if, for all $m,m'\in M$,